latviancoder/staleclosures.dev/src/pages/preventing-list-rerenders/index.md

 Something changed!
 Memoization seems to work.. but only partly.
 Everything below the deleted element somehow still gets re-rendered.

 Let's take a look at our `key` property.
 Right now we are using index provided by `map` function.
 Every time we delete an element the index of keys below get shifted by 1.
-[React re-renders a component](https://reactjs.org/docs/reconciliation.html#keys) when its key changes.
+[React recreates a component](https://reactjs.org/docs/reconciliation.html#keys) when its key changes.
 We need to switch to something unique, for example `comment.id`.

 ```typescript
 {comments.map(comment => {